isaackd/AnnotationsRestored/README.md

 ### Translations

+- Brazilian Portuguese added by [@Gersonzao](https://github.com/Gersonzao)

-Currently, all of the translations in the extension are done by Google Translate and may be inaccurate.
-Pull requests fixing any incorrect translations are appreciated!
+Currently, all other translations in the extension are done by Google Translate and may be inaccurate.
+Pull requests fixing any incorrect translations or adding new ones are appreciated!
 The relevant files can be found in the `_locales` directory.

 ## Donate